Fred R. Zimmerman

-Frederick Robert Zimmerman (November 20, 1880 – December 14, 1954) was a German American politician from Milwaukee, who served as the 25th governor of Wisconsin.
-He served before and after his governorship as Wisconsin Secretary of State—for a total of eighteen years in that office.
+Frederick Rudolph Zimmerman (Note: Primary sources of his birth records and WWI draft registration, verified by date of birth, location, and parents' names, give his middle name as "Rudolph".)
+(November 20, 1880 – December 14, 1954) was a German American public administrator and Republican politician from Milwaukee, Wisconsin.
+He served as the 25th governor of Wisconsin (1927-1929), but was defeated in the 1928 Republican primary, trying to straddle both sides in the decades-long intra-party struggle between progressive and stalwart Republicans.
+Before and after serving as governor, Zimmerman also served as Wisconsin Secretary of State—serving a total of eighteen years in that office (1923-1927; 1939-1954).
 He also served one term in the Wisconsin State Assembly.

-His son, Robert C. Zimmerman, was also Wisconsin Secretary of State from 1957 until 1975.
+His son, Robert C. Zimmerman, also served as Wisconsin Secretary of State from 1957 until 1975.

 Background and early career

 Zimmerman was born in Milwaukee, son of Charles E. Zimmerman and Augusta Fiesenhauser Zimmerman.
 He was a grandson of German-American Forty-Eighters.
 His father was born in New York state and came to Milwaukee in 1875.
 His mother was born in Wisconsin of parents who were natives of Stuttgart.
 Zimmerman's father, a molder, died when he was 5 and at an early age he began contributing to the support of his family by selling newspapers.
 After completing grammar school, he attended night school briefly, and held various jobs until he was 22, when he started the Bee Hive Dairy, distributing milk to Milwaukee residents.
 He left this job, after his marriage, to take a position as a traveling salesman with the Pfister & Vogel Leather Company, and also worked as a bookkeeper for a Milwaukee lumber firm.